MicrosoftDocs/bot-docs/articles/bot-design-principles.md

 ---
 title: Principles of bot design | Microsoft Docs
-description: Learn what makes a good conversational bot and how to plan and desiggn conversational applications and bots to fit your needs and delight your users.
+description: Learn what makes a good conversational bot and how to plan and design bots to fit your needs and delight your users.
 author: matvelloso
 ms.author: mateusv
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
 ms.date:
-ms.reviewer: rstand
+ms.reviewer:
 ---

 # Principles of bot design